Managing Your Mental Health When Money's Tight

 It’s totally understandable if your credit ain’t looking too good.
 As we mentioned earlier, homelessness is a big issue for the trans community - caused and exacerbated by anti-trans discrimination.

 If you’re having to stay at a friend’s house because you’ve been kicked out by your family, the last thing you’re going to be thinking is, “well, gosh darn, this is not going to do wonders for my credit score.”

 Remember your credit is not a reflection of your self worth.
 By just being your authentic self in whatever way is safe for you, you’re doing amazing sweetie 💅

 Bad credit feels like a heavy burden to carry, but there is a way out - we have a whole section of blog posts about it.
 However, we realise that a lot of these solutions are dependant upon having an address, which is part of the viscous circle that keep people homeless.

 In this case, there are some great charities out there helping homeless LGBTQ+ people secure an address, including True Colors United.

-We love to see it.
-Because fighting for the world’s financial health also means fighting for the LGBTQ+ community.
+Fighting for the world’s financial health also means fighting for the LGBTQ+ community.